 Holidays from School

 It is the expectation of St Louis School that parents will take holidays during school holiday time.
 In exceptional circumstances it may be possible to seek an authorised Leave of Absence from school during term time.
-If you are considering such a request you should complete the Leave of Absence form which is available from this website or the school office.
+If you are considering such a request you should complete the Leave of Absence form which is available from this website on the Forms & Letters tab or the school office.
 You should give as much information as possible so the right decision can be made.
 Please note absence from school without proper reason can lead to further action being taken e.g., fines and court appearances.

 In the interest of your child’s well being and that of others, children who are unwell should not be sent to school.
 Please note that we have no facilities for looking after sick children so if your child is taken ill at school you will be contacted and asked to take him/her home.
 If your child has been vomiting or has had diarrhoea, it is school policy for him/her to remain off school for the 48 hours following the last bout.
 This is to ensure that your child is fully recovered and ready to return to school and to reduce the risk of other people becoming unwell.